zzangkkmin/webtoon_bot7/Readme.md

 # Hello!
-This is Test
+This Chatbot in Slack

 ## Python requirements
 - click==6.7